 This was bad news.
 But I felt a sense of relief.
 It was something we could fix.
 However, as I soon discovered, major dental reconstruction is a costly affair.
 In our case, we were lucky in that because it was an accident, a portion of the expense was covered by my health insurance at work.

-What I didn’t know, however, until just this week when I went to file my tax return, was that I can also claim the portion of the bill that I covered myself as a tax credit, along with a portion of our health insurance premiums.
+What I didn’t know, however, until I went to file my tax return, was that I could also claim the portion of the bill that I covered myself as a tax credit, along with a portion of our health insurance premiums.

 Stuart Dollar, Director of Tax and Insurance Planning for Sun Life Financial, says, “The Medical Expense Tax Credit may be one of the most underused tax breaks available to Canadians.”
 Why?
 “Because getting the most from it requires some careful planning – including keeping all of your medical receipts.”